-Flytraps originate from an area where temperatures regularly rise above 32°C in summer so they can tolerate heat very well.
+Flytraps originate from an area where temperatures regularly rise above 32°C so they can tolerate heat very well.
 In their native habitat the soil temperature is moderated by a slow seepage of cool spring water.
 When growing flytraps in containers you need to pay attention to soil temperature as plants can overheat when the soil temperature approaches 43° C. This can happen when the daytime temperature rises above 38°C. At these temperatures you will need to top water your plants daily to prevent the roots from overheating.

-Stand your plant in a tray of water at all times and let it drink from the bottom.
-Never let the soil dry out completely.
-In summer fill the tray with 4-6 cm of water and refill the tray every second day.
+Stand your plant in a tray of water and let it drink from the bottom.
+This replicates the bog conditions found in nature where your plant grows.
+In summer fill the tray with 4-6 cm of water and refill the tray approximately every second day.
 In winter refill the tray about twice a week so the soil remains damp.
-Too much water in winter may results in root rot.
+Too much water in winter may result in root rot.

-You can re-pot your plant every year.
-Changing the soil restores soil acidity, improves root aeration and strengthens the health of your plants.
-If necessary place the plant in a larger pot as flytraps tend to grow faster and larger when their roots have room to grow.
-You can repot your plants at any time of the year.
-Repot in late winter or early spring for robust plants in time for summer.
-Never use potting soil, compost or fertilizer.
-These ingredients will kill your plant.
+You can re-pot your plant every year or two as changing the soil restores soil acidity, improves root aeration and strengthens the general health of your plants.
+Venus flytraps tend to grow faster and larger in a bigger pot when their roots have room to grow.
+You can re-pot your plants at any time of the year but late winter or early spring is best before any major growth has taken place.

 Your flytrap can tolerate temperatures as low as -7°C and overnight frost with minimal protection.
 They are however susceptible to frost burn when grown in containers and they will require protection when temperatures fall below -7°C or whenever there is a combination of freezing temperatures and wind.
-Cover the flytrap with black plastic or move it into an unheated space indoors.
+You can cover the flytrap with black plastic or move it into an unheated space indoors.
 As soon as the freeze is over and the temperature climbs above 2° C uncover your plant and allow it to continue its dormancy outdoors.
-Even while dormant, your plant will still need to sit in a small amount of standing water to prevent its soil from drying out.
+Even while dormant, your plant will still need to sit in a small amount of water to prevent its soil from drying out.